mingodad/unql/README.md

 # unql
  A mirror of http://unql.sqlite.org with some fixes

+#This code is bug and experimental, this applies to the origin also

 I did changed the string parsing tokenization to use the '\' escape sequence instead of the previous double quote.